Jake (gamer): National team career

-Casting career
+Commentating career

 Lyon declined tryouts for the 2018 Overwatch World Cup, announcing on Twitter that he had "bigger plans this year".
 This fueled rumors that Jake would be retiring as a player, either to join a team's coaching staff or to become an in-game broadcaster or "caster".
 He would later be announced as a caster for the Incheon, South Korea stage of the World Cup qualifiers, paired with veteran caster Andrew "ZP" Rush.
 As a caster duo, Rush would handle play-by-play casting, and Lyon would handle analysis.

-After retiring from competitive Overwatch, Lyon joined the Overwatch League talent team as a commentator.
+After retiring from competitive Overwatch in late 2019, Lyon joined the Overwatch League talent team as a commentator.

+On April 19, 2023, Overwatch League announced that Lyon would be joining the Overwatch League desk for the 2023 season.
+He made his first appearance on day 1 of the Overwatch League 2023 Season Spring Stage Qualifiers on April 27.
+Lyon rejoined the desk during the Overwatch World Cup 2023 at Blizzcon in Anaheim, CA on November 3-4.
+From December 15 to 17, 2023, Lyon was a commentator and caster during the Overwatch 2 2023 EMEA and NA FlashOps Holiday Showdown.

 Esports ambassador

 Charismatic and outspoken, Lyon has developed a reputation as a "leading personality amongst players",4:50 and is seen as an ambassador to Overwatch and to esports as a whole.
 Financial Review called him "the perfect poster-boy for the sport as it tries to dispel the prejudice that computer-gaming is a lonely pursuit of wastrels and slobs".
 In July 2018, Lyons was selected as one of two Overwatch League players to attend a summit between the International Olympic Committee and the esports community.
 The Times-Standard praised the selection, saying that Lyon was "likely one of the best players that could have been selected to publicly represent professional esports on a global scale".
 A few months prior to the meeting with the IOC, Lyon and Outlaws teammate Shane "Rawkus" Flaherty spoke with Megyn Kelly about the Overwatch League in a segment on The Today Show.